 Finance Committee develops the budget, monitors spending, advises the board, works with the canvass, and assists the treasurer.

 Green Sanctuary Committee educates the Congregation on issues of environmental sustainability.

 Leadership Development Committee is responsible for identifying potential members of the Board of Trustees, the Endowment Fund Committee, and the Leadership Development Committee.

 Membership Committee oversees activities and services to attract and welcome visitors, support the transition to membership, and enhance member engagement.

 Personnel Committee manages the Congregation’s business relations with staff, including pay, benefits, and recognition.

-Shared Ministry Committee works with the minister and congregation to help maximize the effectiveness of the ministry (non-functioning during the Interim Ministry Transition).
+Shared Ministry Committee works with the minister and congregation to help maximize the effectiveness of the ministry.

 Social Action Committee identifies, educates and facilitates the social action agenda and aligns its efforts with other churches and community organizations.

 Technology Services Committee assists with audiovisual support, telephone and online communication, and provides training and troubleshooting with technology equipment and systems.

 Worship Committee coordinates service schedule with Minister and Director of Religious Education; finds guest speakers; organizes service leaders and schedules pulpit editorials.
 Music coordination is also a function (see also Choirs).